Study Used to Push Non-FDA-Approved Topical Finasteride Knocked by Top German Rx Journal

 Any would-be finasteride patient having the wherewithall to seek out the drug’s FDA-approved Prescribing Information (PI) will find a link to it on Keeps’ Finasteride page.
 The problem is, since we ran our Review of US FDA-mandated Suicidality ADR Disclosure five months ago, Keeps updated that page with the latest version of the PI, the one that now lists “suicidal ideation and behavior” as an adverse reaction.

-It’s difficult to imagine an adverse reaction worse that suicide.
+It’s difficult to imagine an adverse reaction worse than suicide.
 But from the “logic” of Keeps’ digital consumer content, there could be one lurking in every bottle of its Topical Finasteride and Minoxidil Gel.

 As for Hims, we got a firsthand look into its topical-finasteride prescription process last month.
 It’s worth adding here, however, that the $2 billion company promotes Topical Finasteride & Minoxidil Spray as its “#1 customer favorite” and “Most popular” product.